Exercises for lower back pain that work

-The best exercises for lower back pain engage the core musculature WITHOUT loading the lumbar tissues excessively.
+The best exercises for lower back pain engage the core WITHOUT loading the discs and facet joints excessively

-Research has shown that exercise effectively reduces lower back pain, improves function, and prevents future recurrences.
+Research shows that exercise effectively reduces lower back pain, improves function, and prevents future recurrences.

 While general exercise can be effective there are some exercises that are better than others.
 Especially during an acute bout of lower back pain.